CoFEH: LLM-driven Feature Engineering Empowered by Collaborative Bayesian Hyperparameter Optimization: Conclusion

 \section{Conclusion}

-In this paper, we presented \sys, a collaborative framework that bridges semantic FE discovery and numerical HPO through adaptive scheduling and mutual conditioning. \sys achieves superior end-to-end performance over traditional AutoML and LLM-based baselines.
-The framework is characterized by its high extensibility: (i) it is agnostic to specific HPO implementations and maintains full compatibility with state-of-the-art BO variants; (ii) it enables seamless extension to image and text data via simple prompt modifications, offering a scalable foundation for future work.
+In this paper, we presented \sys, a collaborative framework that bridges semantic FE discovery and numerical HPO through adaptive scheduling and mutual conditioning.
+Experiments across 28 public datasets show that \sys achieves superior performance over traditional AutoML and LLM-based baselines in both standalone FE and joint FE+HPO settings.
+The framework is also extensible: (i) it is agnostic to specific HPO implementations and maintains full compatibility with state-of-the-art BO variants; (ii) it enables seamless extension to image and text data via simple prompt modifications, offering a scalable foundation for future work.